Alice Abadam: Death and legacy

+Abadam and Alice Vowe Johnson were buried together in St. Mary's Church graveyard.

 Vaughan said at the centenary of some women getting the right to vote through the Representation of the People Act 1918, that her family's view of Abadam was “Everybody thought she was incredible clever and noble and she gave so much to feminism.
 I am immensely grateful to her for everything.
 I feel that she was my major benefactor.
 Everybody in our family admires her and I still have a collection of paintings of hers which I regularly get out to look at.”
 And her own daughter has a glass with 'Votes for Women' inscribed on it.

 Some of Abadam's own sketches are published on the website The Sybil.